oaqa/FlexNeuART/README.md

 This models (together with its non-contextualized variant) is described and evaluated in our ECIR 2021 paper:
 [Boytsov, Leonid, and Zico Kolter.
 "Exploring Classic and Neural Lexical Translation Models for Information Retrieval: Interpretability, Effectiveness, and Efficiency Benefits."
 ECIR 2021](https://arxiv.org/abs/2102.06815).

 In terms of pure effectiveness on long documents, other models (CEDR & PARADE) seem to be perform equally well (or somewhat better).
 They are available [in our codebase](flexneuart/models/README.md).
-The traditional (non-neural) Model 1 should be patent-free.
+We are not aware of the patents inhibiting the use of the traditional (non-neural) Model 1.

 ## Objectives